Fire and rescue services

 More information:

-Get your passport stamped by immigration when entering Paraguay by land.
-If you don't, you'll pay a fine when you leave.
+Ensure your passport is stamped, signed, and dated by immigration when entering.
+If you don't, you'll have to pay a fine when you leave.

 Entry and exit conditions can change.
 Contact the nearest embassy or consulate of Paraguay for details about visas, currency, customs and other travel requirements.

-You may need a valid yellow fever vaccination certificate to enter Paraguay.
-Some airlines may want to see one when you
+You may need a valid yellow fever vaccination certificate to enter.
+Some airlines may want to see one when you leave.

 Find out about returning to Australia after exposure to yellow fever.